 A cardiothoracic surgeon is a medical doctor who specializes in surgical procedures of the heart, lungs, esophagus, and other organs in the chest.
 This includes surgeons who can be called cardiac surgeons, cardiovascular surgeons, general thoracic surgeons, and congenital heart surgeons.
 Following your general surgery residency, you will be able to pursue further specialization in thoracic or cardiothoracic surgery.
 Thoracic surgery residencies are very difficult to match into, with only 36 spots offered in 28 programs.
-Of the 72 US seniors who applied, fewer than half matched into a position.
-Here are the best medical schools for surgery, including thoracic surgery residency matches.
+Of the 72 US seniors who applied in 2018, fewer than half matched into a position.
+Here are notable medical schools for surgery, including thoracic surgery residency matches.

 [RELATED: Browse MCAT Class and Test Options by State ]

 Third-year medical students at BUMC are offered a Thoracic Surgery Rotation.
 Duties include operating room, clinic, and rounds.
 Students learn diagnosis and surgical management of esophageal, mediastinal and pulmonary disease.
 BUMC saw one of its seniors match into a coveted thoracic surgery residency in 2018.
-A highly competitive program, BUMC has 172 seats open every year, with incoming median MCAT score and GPA at 518 and 3.83.
+A highly competitive program, BUMC has about 160 open every year.

 During your clerkship year at NYU, two four-week blocks are dedicated to selective and elective rotations, which allow you to customize your education based on your professional interests.
 Selective and elective areas of study include radiology, as well as geriatric and palliative care, healthcare policy, global health, and more.
 The 2018 match saw 1 NYU senior head into a thoracic surgery residency.
-NYU’s class of 118 students has some of the strongest median GPAs and MCAT scores around 3.92 and 521.
-NYU School of Medicine offers full-tuition scholarships to all current students and future matriculated students in the MD degree program, regardless of merit or financial need, provided they maintain satisfactory academic progress.
+NYU’s class of 101 students in 2019 has some of the strongest median GPAs and MCAT scores, especially considering that the school offers full-tuition scholarships to all current students and future matriculated students in the MD degree program, regardless of merit or financial need provided they maintain satisfactory academic progress.

-The David Geffen School of Medicine at UCLA received more than 11,000 applications for 175 spots in 2017, making it one of the most coveted medical schools in the country.
-Accepted students had a median MCAT score of 517, meaning you’ll need to be well in the 90th percentile band to be a competitive candidate.
+The David Geffen School of Medicine at UCLA received more than 14,500 applications for its 175 spots in 2019, making it one of the most coveted medical schools in the country.
 In 2018, 14 DGSOM students matched into general surgery residency programs and two matched into thoracic surgery residencies.
 The 12-week surgery clerkship in the third year is designed to provide students with a balanced, multidisciplinary perspective of the surgical sciences.
 The objectives include appreciating strengths of a sampling of surgical subspecialties and functioning as a member of the surgical team.